-The amount of current consumed in the V{DD_USB} voltage domain varies depending on the USB mode of operation.
-The following table can be found on the USB tab in the power calculator, depicting the current consumption for different modes of operation.
+The amount of current consumed in the $V{DD{USB}}$ domain varies with the USB mode of operation.
+Table 5 can be found on the USB tab in the power calculator, depicting the current consumption for different modes of operation.

-USB Mode I {DD_USB} (mA)
+USB Mode IDD_USB (mA)

 NOT USED 0

 SUSPEND-ON 0.055

 FS-MODE 14.68

 HS-MODE 36.33

-Table 6.
+Table 5.
 IDD_USB Current